Les Sables-d'Olonne: Location and geography

 Les Sables-d'Olonne is a seaside town in western France, on the Atlantic Ocean.
 It is situated on the coast between La Rochelle and Saint-Nazaire, near the coastal terminus of the A87 that connects it and nearby communities to La Roche-sur-Yon, Cholet, and Angers to the northeast.
 The nearest major metropolitan center of France, to Les Sables-d'Olonne, is Nantes, to the north (approximately 105 km, by road).
 Les Sables-d'Olonne station has rail connections to Paris, La Roche-sur-Yon and Nantes.

 It is at the level of administrative division in the French Republic of a commune and is a sub-prefecture of the Department of Vendée.

 Climate

-Les Sables-d'Olonne has a oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
+Les Sables-d'Olonne has an oceanic climate (Köppen climate classification Cfb) closely bordering on a warm-summer Mediterranean climate (Csb).
 The average annual temperature in Les Sables-d'Olonne is 13.2 C. The average annual rainfall is 746.7 mm with November as the wettest month.
 The temperatures are highest on average in July, at around 19.8 C, and lowest in January, at around 7.0 C. The highest temperature ever recorded in Les Sables-d'Olonne was 40.5 C on 18 July 2022; the coldest temperature ever recorded was -8.3 C on 12 February 2012.